 It’s time to talk turkey and learn the real truth and deep, dark secrets behind everyone’s second favourite October holiday (sorry, Thanksgiving, but Halloween’s got you beat).
 Let’s take a look at how we got the day called Thanksgiving.

 A lot of people think that the holiday is just a Canadian version of American Thanksgiving, but the Canadian celebration actually happened 40 years before the American pilgrims had their dinner.
 In 1578 the British explorer, and occasional pirate, Martin Frobisher held a feast of thanksgiving in Newfoundland.
 Frobisher was giving thanks that he and, well, most of his crew had come back from a rough trip through the Arctic looking for the Northwest Passage.
 After storms and cold and getting lost, Frobisher was sorry he hadn’t found the Passage but very happy to be alive.
-This meal likely wasn’t too tasty, coming out of ships’ storage and tin cans, but it started a tradition of being grateful for what food they had.
+This meal likely wasn’t too tasty, coming out of ships’ storage mostly salted beef and mushy peas, but it started a tradition of being grateful for what food they had.

 Painting at right: “Sir Martin Frobisher,” 1577 by Cornelis Ketel